Steinwealth/TradingView-Agent/README.md

 - **Multi-broker adapters** – Coinbase (Advanced Trade), Binance USDⓈ-M, and Base DEX spot are supported today; others can be added via `brokers/*.py`.
 - **Virtual account partitions** – 2–4 virtual slices per broker account with independent balances, leverage, strategy lists and trade histories.
 - **Partition styles** – `isolated` compounding or `cooperative` rebalance-to-split; switchable through `config.yaml`.
-- **Cooperative routing** – In `cooperative` mode the agent assigns each new entry signal to the next available partition (FIFO).
+- **Cooperative routing** – in `cooperative` mode the agent assigns each new entry signal to the next available partition (FIFO).
 A partition must be idle (no open position) before it receives another signal, ensuring four concurrent trades max without symbol affinity and preventing leg skips when unused capital exists.
 - **Partition split options** – Presets such as `25/25/25/25`, `33/33/33`, `50/25/25`, and `50/50` can be applied to match risk preferences.
 - **Contract expiry protection** – Background monitor probes contract metadata and logs warnings before expiry (e.g., BIPZ2030).
 Use alerts to rotate contracts and temporarily disable entries.
 - **Demo & live modes** – Each account can run in `DEMO` (virtual ledger) or `LIVE` against real brokers without code changes.
-- **Min-contract buffer & small accounts** – Configurable buffer (default 30%) above broker minimums; if a partition's balance is below the required wallet size, the Agent skips once and sends a single Telegram alert with the exact amount needed.
+- **Min-contract buffer & small accounts** – Configurable buffer (default 30%) above broker minimums; if a partition’s balance is below the required wallet size, the Agent skips once and sends a single Telegram alert with the exact amount needed.
 Symbols unlock automatically as the wallet grows.
 See `docs/features/SMALL_ACCOUNT_TRADING_GUIDE.md`.
 - **Risk management** – Capital caps, ADV guard, optional minimum balances per partition, strategy enable/disable toggles, and daily summaries for oversight.

 ### Partition Styles